David Leonard Wood

-David Leonard Wood (born June 20, 1957), known as The Desert Killer, is an American serial killer and rapist who killed at least six women in El Paso, Texas between May and August 1987, burying their bodies in the desert.
-While he has denied culpability for the crimes, he was nonetheless convicted and sentenced to death.
+David Leonard Wood (born June 20, 1957), known as The Desert Killer, was convicted of raping and killing at least six girls and women in El Paso, Texas between May and August 1987, and later burying their bodies in the desert.
+He was sentenced to death, and was most recently scheduled to be executed on March 13, 2025, but his execution was postponed again.
+For four decades, Wood has denied he committed the crimes.
+His conviction is currently under review following a decision by the Texas Court of Criminal Appeals.

 Biography

 David Leonard Wood was born on June 20, 1957, in San Angelo, Texas, the second of four children.
 In the 1960s, his father, Leo, moved the family to a luxurious neighborhood in El Paso, where he held an executive position with the El Paso Electric Company.
 While the family was considered well off, their private life was troublesome, as Wood's mother Betty, who had started showing signs of mental illness, began to frequently argue with his father.
 In turn, his father would beat him with a paddle whenever he misbehaved.

 In the mid-1960s, Betty Wood was committed to a psychiatric hospital for six months, where she was treated via electroconvulsive therapy.
 While she was allowed to return home after her release, she was prescribed drugs that she later began abusing, further deteriorating her mental health.
 Due to the numerous problems between them, Wood's parents paid little to no attention to their children, due to which David and his siblings were sent off to live with relatives in Chaparral, New Mexico, and even spent time in foster homes.

 From an early age, Wood was described as nervous and hyperactive, so much so that he was admitted to a hospital and given medical treatment, due to which he had to repeat the first grade of school.
 Eventually, he lost all interest in school, and due to his failing grades and truancy, he had to repeat the third and ninth grades.
-By his own admission, he also claimed that began feeling sexual attraction towards girls at an early age, and even lost his virginity at age 12.
+By his own admission, he also claimed that he began feeling sexual attraction towards girls at an early age, and even lost his virginity at age 12.

 In the early 1970s, Wood began spending most of his free time outdoors, during which he developed an addiction to alcohol and drugs.
 In 1974, at the age of 17, he quit Parkland High School after the ninth grade and attempted to enlist in the Army, but was rejected.
 Because of this, Wood resorted to doing manual labor and odd jobs to make a living for a few years.